-- Peaceful Settlement of International Disputes - (a) Self-help: retorsion, reprisals and pacific blockades - (b) Negotiations, inquiries, good offices, conciliation, mediation, arbitration - (c) Adjudication by the ICJ - 2.
-War and the Use of Force - (a) Historical overview of laws regulating the use of force, leading to the UN Charter - (b) Definition of key concepts: war, force, threat to the peace, breach of the peace, act of aggression - (c) Intervention in domestic conflicts - (d) Individual and collective self-defence and regional arrangements - United Nations - (a) Historical background, structure of the Organisation and its relationship with Member States - (b) Powers of the Security Council, General Assembly, Secretary General and ICJ - (c) Peace-keeping and peace enforcement - Application of International Humanitarian Law
+- Peaceful Settlement of International Disputes - Self-help: retorsion, reprisals and pacific blockades (a) - (b) Negotiations, inquiries, good offices, conciliation, mediation, arbitration - (c) Adjudication by the ICJ - 2.
+War and the Use of Force - Historical overview of laws regulating the use of force, leading to the UN Charter (a) - Definition of key concepts: war, force, threat to the peace, breach of the peace, act (b) of aggression - Intervention in domestic conflicts (c) - Individual and collective self-defence and regional arrangements - 3.
+United Nations - Historical background, structure of the Organisation and its relationship with Member States - Powers of the Security Council, General Assembly, Secretary General and ICJ - Peace-keeping and peace enforcement - International Humanitarian Law